José Ignacio de Mendiguren

 José Ignacio "Vasco" de Mendiguren (born 23 August 1950) is an Argentine industrialist and politician.
 He was chairman of the Argentine Industrial Union, director of the National Bank of Argentina, and Minister of Production during the presidency of Eduardo Duhalde.
 From 2013 to 2021, he was a National Deputy elected in Buenos Aires Province, as part of the Renewal Front and later as part of the Frente de Todos.

 From 2020 to 2022, he was president of the Banco de Inversión y Comercio Exterior (BICE).
 In 2022, he was appointed as Secretary of Production by new economy minister Sergio Massa, mirroring his previous position as Minister of Production and succeeding Daniel Scioli.
+He remained in this role until December 2023.

 Early life and education

 José Ignacio de Mendiguren was born on 23 August 1950 in Buenos Aires.
 He is the second child of Bruno de Mendiguren (1910–1950), a Basque immigrant exiled during the Spanish Civil War who had formed part of the Basque autonomous government as foreign minister.
 Bruno de Mendiguren died in a plane crash in Mar del Plata when his son was still an infant.

 He studied law at the University of Buenos Aires, graduating in 1973.
 Upon attaining his degree, De Mendiguren worked at a private bureau as a specialist on corporate law and as a foreign investment advisor.